-seems to be that the Internet is truly an open space where certain acts such as blatantly auctioning pornography (which is impossible in an actual auction or market space offline) can possibly go undetected.
-The answer was most definitely that such slipping of pornographic practices into public spaces, even online, would be detected and prosecuted (the question remains open as to who would be prosecuted).
+Bazee is a fairly unorthodox way in which to share pornography, and a clear case of hidden practices around sexuality (which might even be in public space but are not public) slipping into the mainstream.
+The assumption behind using a space like Bazee seems to be that the Internet is truly an open space where certain acts such as blatantly auctioning pornography (which is impossible in an actual auction or market space offline) can possibly go undetected.
+However, such slipping of pornographic practices into public spaces, even online, did not and would not go detected and prosecuted; the question that remains open, is as to who would be prosecuted.

-To place this act of using Bazee in context, it has to be noted that at that point there were fewer modes of video sharing (aside from pornographic sites that indexed video and allowed for downloading of files directly) and no Youtube yet.
-In narrow bandwidth countries like India, a rather small public accessed video and film through torrents but perhaps a larger public was accustomed to downloading and viewing video and image pornography.
+To place this act of using Bazee in context, it has to be noted that in 2004, there were fewer modes of video sharing (aside from pornographic sites that indexed video and allowed for downloading of files directly) and no YouTube yet.
+In narrow bandwidth countries like India, a rather small public accessed video and film through torrents or services like Limewire, and some were possibly accustomed to downloading and viewing video and image pornography through porn websites.
 Perhaps the break of protocol by auctioning through Bazee, can be better understood if one imagines an auction taking place offline, in a physical space, where a pornographic clip is auctioned for 128 INR alongside old washing machines, books, laptops and other sundry, ordinary objects.
-Though the real and the virtual don't map onto each other literally in terms of how public and private spaces are experienced and constructed, the act of auctioning on Bazee is a stepping over of invisible boundaries of customs, rules, space, interactions - of "who shall speak of sex, and how it shall be spoken off" (Williams, Foucault)
+Though the real and the virtual don't map onto each other literally in terms of how public and private spaces are experienced and constructed, the act of auctioning on Bazee is a zealous stepping over of invisible boundaries of customs, rules, space, interactions - of "who shall speak of sex, and how it shall be spoken of" (Williams, Foucault).